f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

   :align: center
   :scale: 70%

-Viewing Logs from the API
+Viewing Event Logs from the API
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 If the system currently has any active alarms, you can view them via the following API call: